sunil-sharma-999/Frontend-Mentor-Social-proof-section-solution/README.md

-# Frontend Mentor - Social proof section solution
+# Social proof section solution

 This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.